Linear system matrices of rational transfer functions: Strong irreducibility and minimality

 The letter E in the definition of strong E-controllability and E-observability refers to the condition of the matrices in \eqref{condlocal} not having eigenvalues, finite or infinite.
 We prove in Proposition \ref{prop.irredandmin} that the strong irreducibility conditions hold if the strong minimality conditions are satisfied.
 For this, we need to recall Lemma 1 of \cite{VVK79}, which we give here in its transposed form.
 Then, we prove Theorems \ref{infeig} and \ref{infeig2}, and Proposition \ref{prop.irredandmin} as a corollary of them. \begin{lemma} The zero structure at infinity of the pencil $\left[ \right]$ where $K_1$ has full column rank, is isomorphic to the zero structure at zero of the pencil $\left[ \right]$.
 Moreover, if the pencil has full row normal rank, then it has no zeros at infinity, provided the constant matrix $\left[ \right]$ has full row rank. \end{lemma} \begin{proof} The first part is proven in \cite{VVK79}.
 The second part is a direct consequence of the first part, when filling in $\mu =0$. \end{proof} \begin{theorem} The pencil

 where $\la A_1 -A_0$ is regular, has no zeros at infinity if the pencil

-has no eigenvalues at infinity. \end{theorem} \begin{proof} Clearly the pencils in \eqref{cond1} and \eqref{cond2} have full (row or column) normal rank since $\la A_1 -A_0$ is regular.
-We can thus apply the result of Lemma \ref{vvklemma}.
+has no eigenvalues at infinity. \end{theorem} \begin{proof} Clearly the pencils in \eqref{cond1} and \eqref{cond2} have full row normal rank since $\la A_1 -A_0$ is regular.
+We can thus apply the result of Lemma \ref{vvklemma} as follows.
 If we use an invertible matrix $V$ to ``compress'' the columns of the coefficient of $\la$ in the following pencil